GarrettBeatty/doublecube.gg/DEPLOYMENT.md

   docker logs backgammon-caddy-1
   ```
 - Ensure ports 80 and 443 are open in the security group
-- Verify the domain name in SSM parameter matches your DNS configuration
+- Verify both domains in SSM parameter match your DNS configuration and Caddyfile
+- Note: Caddy obtains separate certificates for each domain - both must have valid DNS records

 ### Application Not Responding